helioforecast/auroramaps/README.md

 3 modes are available, selected in input.py

-0 - uses the real time PREDSTORM solar wind prediction
+ - 0: uses the real time PREDSTORM solar wind prediction.
-1 - uses a local file of the PREDSTORM solar wind output
+ - 1: uses a local file of the PREDSTORM solar wind output.
-2 - for using any interval in the OMNI2 data since 1963
+ - 2: for using any interval in the OMNI2 data since 1963.

 In mode 2, the OMNI2 data are downloaded automatically from https://spdf.gsfc.nasa.gov/pub/data/omni/low_res_omni/omni2_all_years.dat on the first time, and then converted to a pickle for faster processing in new runs.
 If you want to update the OMNI2 data, just delete both files in "auroramaps/data/omni2/" to force a new download and conversion.